Heyuan-Yao/Heyuan-Yao.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year Ph.D. student in the Department of Industrial Engineering & Management Sciences at Northwestern University.
 Till May 2024, I was in the Joint Bachelor’s Degree Program between City University of Hong Kong and Columbia University.
 I received my B.A. in Mathematics-Statistics from Columbia and B.Sc. in Computing Mathematics from CityU.

-I am broadly interested in developing theory and methods for probability, statistics, and stochastics.
+I am broadly interested in developing theory and methods for probability and statistics.
+My current interests include
+- Queueing theory, scheduling policies, multiserver/multiresource job system.
+- Decoupling, concentration inequalities for random processes.
+- Self-normalization, U-statistics.

 Education
 ------